Water lily or Sunburst? Key Differences Between Art Nouveau and Art Deco

 * * *

-Despite their differences, Art Deco and Art Nouveau are bound quite closely by the fact that they both began in Europe at roughly the same time.
+Despite their differences, Art Deco and Art Nouveau are closely linked by the fact that they both originated in Europe around the same time.
 Throughout the years, many architects and designers have combined elements of Art Nouveau and Art Deco to create unique and innovative designs.
 This happened during the 1960s and 1970s (the Modernist Movement), and it continues to this day.

 So, to answer the question: Lily pad or Sunburst?